Best Food Distribution Stocks to Buy Now (2025)

 Andersons (NASDAQ:ANDE) is the second most undervalued food distribution stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Us Foods Holding has a valuation score of 43, which is 8 points higher than the food distribution industry average of 35.
-It passed 3 out of 7 valuation due diligence checks.
+Sysco has a valuation score of 29, which is -12 points higher than the food distribution industry average of 41.
+It passed 2 out of 7 valuation due diligence checks.
+Although this number is below the industry average, our proven quant model rates SYY a Valuation Rating of "B".

-Us Foods Holding's stock has gained 51.76% in the past year.
-It has overperformed other stocks in the food distribution industry by 52 percentage points.
+Sysco's stock has dropped -7.6% in the past year.
+It has underperformed other stocks in the food distribution industry by -5 percentage points.

 Are food distribution stocks a good buy now?